 Day 8-12: Explore Yosemite and Sequoia national parks

 Our first stop in California will be in Sequoia National Park, where we’ll walk along the Congress Trail in the Giant Forest, home to the world’s largest tree, General Sherman.
-We’ll volunteer for about four hours with the park rangers in Sequoia, giving back to this unique ecosystem with trash clean-up and other beautification projects.
+We’ll volunteer with the park rangers in Sequoia, giving back to this unique ecosystem with trash clean-up and other beautification projects.
 Next up on this 21-day tour is Yosemite National Park, internationally recognized for its colossal granite cliffs and towering waterfalls.
 A frolic in the green meadows in front of El Capitan offers unobstructed views of this monumental, 3,000-foot-tall monolith and the nearby Cathedral Rocks.
 A cliff perhaps even more impressive than El Cap, Half Dome sits just a short ways away—this is often the mascot of Yosemite Valley.
-Just south of Half Dome, we’ll admire Nevada Fall, whose powerful mist can be felt far away from the 600-foot-tall falls.
+Just south of Half Dome, we’ll admire Nevada Falls, whose powerful mist can be felt far away from the 600-foot-tall falls.
 We’ll wrap up our tour with a hike around the verdant Tuolumne Meadows and picturesque Cathedral and Tenaya lakes.

 Day 13-15: Whitewater raft the American River

 There’s no better bonding time with your new best friends than spending two days on the secluded Middle Fork of the American River.
 This section of the river is a must-do for anyone wanting to experience thrilling class IV rapids.
 Perhaps the most exciting section of the river is the Tunnel Chute, so named because of the blasting done by gold miners in the late 1800s.
-After an 80-foot drop, you’ll find yourself in an underground tunnel for 90 feet before bouncing back out to daylight.
+After 80-feet of rapids, you’ll find yourself in an underground tunnel for 90 feet before bouncing back out to daylight.
 We’ll camp under the stars on the shoreline at night, and have splash wars in our rafts during the day.
 Calmer sections lend themselves to rock and cliff jumps into deep pools!

 Day 16-18: Learn to surf at Stinson Beach